mgaudet/CompilerJobs/README.md

 * [Tools & Compilers Researcher Internship](https://www.janestreet.com/join-jane-street/position/5869205002/)
 * A [prefaculty](https://www.janestreet.com/join-jane-street/programs-and-events/visiting-researcher-prefaculty/) position aimed at people who want to spend a year in industry before going off to an academic PL faculty position.

-Other internal language-oriented projects include work on a [Haxl](https://hackage.haskell.org/package/haxl)-like system in OCaml, work on compilation pipelines to Javascript and Wasm for OCaml, and a SQL variant with several custom execution engines.
+Other internal language-oriented projects include work on a [Haxl](https://hackage.haskell.org/package/haxl)-like libray in OCaml, compilation pipelines to Javascript and Wasm for OCaml, and a SQL variant with several custom execution engines.

 ## [Jetbrains](https://www.jetbrains.com/careers/apply/)